 Introducing online learning

 Distance learning involves a whole lot more than just putting campus programmes online.
 Our 100% online programmes have been purpose-built from the ground up to harness the full power of the technologies available, involving everything from cloud-powered collaboration to interactive live lectures.
+The University of Birmingham is ranked 4th best university for online learning in the UK Uswitch 2022.

 Benefits of online learning